decentralized-identity/keri/docs/Q-and-A-Security.md

 Because a non-transferable (ephemeral) identifier is not recoverable in the event of compromise, the only recourse is to replace the identifier with another identifier.
 In some applications this may be preferable, given the comparable simplicity of maintaining key state.\
 In either of these cases a non-transferable self-certifying identifier is sufficient.

+## Could you give an example of solely a cryptographically verifiable inception statement
+This is a basic self certifyin identifier (`SCI`).
+The identifier itself is derived from a public key that is in the identifier.
+Nothing is connecting that binding of the identifier to the inception statement.
+Someone could create an different inception statement with other fields, the only thing that need to be the same is the key list.
+Everything else in the inception statement could be different.
+So that means the only way to know which inception statement is the right one is duplicity detection.
+So `First seen`  becomes the only means you have to check which inception steatement is the authortiative for that identifier, in case you need an inception statement.

+## Could you give an example of strongly binding the inception statement to the identifier
+This a self-addressing self-certifying identifier (`SASCI`) In this case the identifier itself is derived from the inception statement.
+Now there can only be one inception statement for this identifier.
+If you'd change just a single bit, other than the identifier field itself, and it's *different* identifier.
+You can't have duplicitious inception statements.
+It's not possible.
+It locks down at least the  inception part and that help in duplicity detection.
+There can only be one inception statement to start a duplicity log with.
+From that point on you can have duplicitous next events, but not before.
+But it still means the effort it takes has to engage in CreatING duplicity, becomes much harder because for example if you include witnesses in the inception statement then any duplicitous event has to publish through the witnesses, and that adds a barrier.
+Basically it locks down at least the inception part, You can't change it.
+In some cases it would be useful to be able to strongly bind the inception statement to the identifier and not merely rely on a cryptographically verifiable inception statement for the associated identifier.

+## Why ever go for a basic self-certifying identifier (`SCI`) when KERI offers self addressing SCI (`SASCI`) with a better security guarantee?
+Because there are many applications where you don't want to have to depend on a KEL because a basic SCI is self-certifying without a KEL.
+It's more light-weight.
+For example the non-transferable version of a SCI you can still have an inception event so that basically any tracking anybody does there is still a nominal KEL for that identifier so you can look it up that way, discovering everything, there is always a legitimate version of an inception event for every identifier.

+In many cases you want identifiers that are ephemeral, that you know the only event that could be would be is the inception event.
+You don't need to see the inception event, if you're using it in an ephemeral context.
+E.g. witnesses use ephemeral SCIs so I don't need a key event log for a witness to verify a signature by a witness.
+You can do that with watchers as well.
+In applications like `IOT` where you need light-weight identifiers, you will mostly use SCI (1.).
+So you would use the basic version.

+Want you don't need to do with the basic identifiers is you dont have to say 'I got an identifier but I can't verify the keys before I get the KEL so I dont know the key state'.
+For the witness there is no key state.
+There is only ever one key.
+If the witness is ever compromised, then you get rid of the witness.
+You can rotate keys or rotate identifiers.\
+Rotating an identifier is allowing us to change the keys for an ephemeral identifier.\
+In an ephemeral context rotating the keys is the equivalent to rotating the identifier.\

+> Example BTC and ETH they are ephemeral public keys, you can't rotate keys in BTC without changing the identifier.
+You have to move all your funds.

+In KERI the closest to 1. is DID:Key.
+Instead of having multiple DID methods, KERI unifies them all into one protocol.

+Look for more info in the KERI slidedeck ["KERI for the DIDified"]({to do}).

 # Q&A section Event logs

 ## What is a Key Event Log?